cottboy/AI-Comment-Checker/readme.txt

 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-使用 AI 大模型自动检测和过滤垃圾评论，支持兼容 OpenAI 格式的 API。
+Using AI large language models to automatically detect and filter spam comments, supporting APIs compatible with the OpenAI format.

 == Description ==

-AI Comment Checker 使用 AI 大模型自动检测和过滤垃圾评论。
+AI Comment Checker uses AI large language models to automatically detect and filter spam comments.

-= 优势 =
+= Features =

-* 支持任何兼容 OpenAI 格式的 API
+* Supports any API compatible with the OpenAI format
-* 自定义 AI 提示词，根据网站特点调整评分标准
+* Customizable AI prompts to adjust scoring criteria based on the characteristics of the website
-* 可配置的分数阈值，灵活控制过滤强度
+* Configurable score thresholds for flexible control over filtering intensity
-* 详细的日志记录，追踪每条评论的处理过程
+* Detailed logging to track the processing of each comment

-= 工作流程 =
+= Workflow =

-1. 访客提交评论
+1. Visitor submits a comment
-2. 插件拦截评论，发送给 AI 进行评分
+2. The plugin intercepts the comment and sends it to the AI for scoring
-3. AI 返回 0-100 的分数（0=垃圾，100=优质）
+3. The AI returns a score between 0 and 100 (0 = spam, 100 = high quality)
-4. 根据分数和阈值自动处理评论：
+4. The comment is automatically processed based on the score and threshold:
-   * 分数 >= 阈值：自动通过
+   * Score >= threshold: approved
-   * 分数 < 阈值：根据设置移到垃圾或移到待审核
+   * Score < threshold: moved to spam or moved to moderation based on settings
-   * 超时/错误：根据设置移到待审核或直接通过
+   * Timeout/error: moved to moderation or directly approved based on settings
-5. 记录详细日志供管理员查看
+5. Detailed logs are recorded for administrators to review

-= 当前版本默认系统提示词 =
+= Default system prompt in the current version =

 `
 You are a spam comment detection system.
 Your ONLY task is to output a single number between 0 and 100.